aritsarann/data-python-nd/README.md

-# **NIDA Data Science and Analysis Projects**
+# **NIDA Data Science and Analytics Projects**
 📌 **About this Repository**
-This repository contains projects and assignments completed during my studies at **NIDA (National Institute of Development Administration)** in the **Data Science and Analysis** program.
+This repository contains projects and assignments completed during my studies at **NIDA (National Institute of Development Administration)** in the **Data Science and Analytics** program.
 Each project applies techniques in **Machine Learning, Data Analytics, and Data Visualization**.

 ## **📂 Project List**